NASW 70th Anniversary Member Album

 NASW 70th Anniversary Album Ad (960 x 400 px)

 NASW will celebrate its 70th anniversary in October 2025 with a commemorative album and recorded story archive showcasing our members and the association’s history.
-Our long-time partner, Publishing Concepts Inc. (PCI), is helping us create the album and collect stories by reaching out to members (via postcards and emails) to invite them to update their NASW member information and to say a few words about their social work history and career for the anniversary project.
+Our long-time partner, Publishing Concepts Inc. (PCI), is helping us create the album.
+They collected your stories by reaching out to members (via postcards and emails) inviting them to update their NASW member information and to say a few words about their social work history and career for the anniversary project.

 • Your up-to-date member information helps NASW and your chapter advocate more effectively on your behalf at the national, state, and local levels.
 It also helps us communicate and meet your professional needs better.

-• Your member story enriches the project and helps preserve the legacy of social work and inspire new social workers.
+• Your member stories enrich the project and help preserve the legacy of social work and inspire new social workers.

-• There is no cost to include your story in the anniversary project (and no obligation to purchase the album if you submit a story).
+• There was no cost to include your story in the anniversary project (and no obligation to purchase the album if you submitted a story).

-When NASW last published a commemorative album in 2020, thousands of members included their social work histories, impactful moments, and experiences.
-To date, more than 30,000 members have updated their record data, over 16,200 members have recorded interviews about their social work histories, and more than 3,100 reserved a copy of the print or digital album.
+The story collection phase was completed in Jan 2025.
+Thousands of members included their social work histories, impactful moments, and experiences.
+During the collection phase, more than 30,000 members updated their record data, over 16,200 members recorded interviews about their social work histories, and more than 3,100 reserved a copy of the print or digital album.

 Frequently Asked Questions